SpellarBot/open-data-catalog/series-commands.md

  t:veterans_military_families=N
  t:domestic_violence=N
  t:employment_job_training=Y
- t:description="Established in 1858, the YWCA of the City of New York is one of the nation???s oldest non-pr ofit organizations.
+ t:description="Established in 1858, the YWCA of the City of New York is one of the nationï¿½s oldest non-pr ofit organizations.
 Our mission is to address the critical needs of New York City women and to empower them for success and leadership in their lives, jobs and communities.
 We focus on underserved families through jo b training, educational child care and after school programs; partnerships with business, government and oth